Consensys/teku/.github/pull_request_template.md

 ## Fixed Issue(s)
 <!-- Please link to fixed issue(s) here using format: fixes #<issue number> -->
 <!-- Example: "fixes #2" -->

+## Documentation

+- [ ] No documentation changes required or `documentation` label has been added to the PR.